odk-x/docs/odkx-src/tables-using.rst

 Editing Directly in Tables: Custom Views
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Tables supports direct creation and updates to data in the database through JavaScript API calls.
+Tables support direct creation and updates to data in the database through JavaScript API calls.
 These will be completely customized to your organization's Data Management Application and you may need to contact that person to find out how to use your particular design.

 For more information on how to edit data with these custom views, see :ref:`tables-managing-custom-web-view`.